If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Botanical Name: Aglaonema modestum.

-• Sunlight Needs: Partial exposure.
+• Sunlight Needs: Partial to low light.

 • Water Needs: Water moderately.